Symmetronic/min-max-range/README.md

 # min-max-range

 Implementation of range data structures using plain JavaScript arrays.
+Built with a [functional programming](https://en.wikipedia.org/wiki/Functional_programming) approach in mind.

 ## Importing this library